RiRe/NUXOA-Docs/source/index.html.md

 }
 ```

-Using this endpoint, you can get details for one of your servers.
+Using this endpoint, you can get details for one of your licenses.

 ### API endpoint